liam-wiltshire/talks/machinelearning/content.md

 ???

-- For Tebex, this is very much the beginning - we've continually re-defined what we want to achieve, and this has helped us better refine our algorithm and data choices
+- For Tebex, this is very much the beginning - we've continually re-defined what we want to achieve, and setting these aims early has helped us better refine our algorithm and data choices
  - From trying these things out, we know that certain dimensions are a better pointer than others, and that localised per-user and per-store testing is better than global testing
-- Perhaps we will consider more complex algorithms in future, but if we can reduce our merchants chargebacks even by 30-40% while keeping our choices simple, that's a win for us
- - It makes it easier for us to understand (we are engineers, not data scientists!) and maintain
-- We are only using supervised learning algorithms - for categorisation and regression nothing else is really needed.
-- We learned so much doing this - we've made many mistakes, and learned many lessons during our journey.
-We're still on this journey ourselves - now comes the easy bit - working out how to integrate this into our application (!), and iterating and improving some more.